How to Become a Utilization Reviewer as a Rehabilitation ProfessionalNov 09, 2021

 How to Become a Utilization Reviewer as a Rehabilitation Professional

-If you are a physical therapist, occupational therapist, speech therapist, occupational therapist assistant, or physical therapy assistant looking for a full time, remote position that pays the same if not better than clinical care – then you need to learn about becoming a Utilization Reviewer.
+If you are a physical therapist, occupational therapist, speech therapist, occupational therapy assistant, or physical therapist assistant looking for a full time, remote position that pays the same if not better than clinical care – then you need to learn about becoming a Utilization Reviewer.

 In this article we’ll teach you what is Utilization Review, help you gain a perspective as to the quality of life you could have by transitioning into this type of position, and give you pointers to help in the hiring process.